matthew-mojira/cicero/docs/README.md

 * string
 * type

 have one unique instance for each underlying value.
-This may make things strange if you mess with its fields.
+The underlying value is immutable (i.e. you can't take the integer 1 and make it 2), but the fields are mutable.
+This may make things strange if you mess with the fields.